-Tree pose is an excellent pose to build single-leg strength and balance.
-It serves as preparation for more advanced balancing poses such as Dancer’s pose or Warrior III.
+Tree pose builds single-leg strength and balance.
+It serves as preparation for more advanced balancing poses like Dancer’s pose or Warrior III.
 Balancing poses like Tree pose are excellent for honing your focus.
 To maintain balance, find your drishti (focal point) and continue to breathe evenly and deeply.

 3. Forward Fold (Uttanasana)